Austrian colonial policy: North Borneo

 In 1877, a Hong Kong-based merchant sold his rights to North Borneo to the consul of the Austro-Hungarian Empire based in that city, Baron Gustav von Overbeck.
 In 1878 Gustav von Overbeck bought land from the sultanates of Brunei and Sulu; and acquired additional land from the American Borneo Trading Company, to form what was then known as the North Borneo protectorate.
 A friend of Overbeck's, William Clarke Cowie, had influence with the Sulu Sultanate, allowing him the January 22, 1878 purchase yet more land to add to North Borneo protectorate.

 Following these purchases, Overbeck traveled to Europe, where he then attempted to sell off the newly created North Borneo by promoting it as a penal colony.
-He reached out to the Austro-Hungarian Empire, the United Kingdom, the German Empire, and Italy.
+He reached out to the Austro-Hungarian Empire, the United Kingdom, the German Empire, and Kingdom of Italy.
 Due to a general lack of interest, Overbeck later sold these lands to Alfred Dent, a British colonial merchant who later formed the British North Borneo Company in 1880.
 A year later, the United Kingdom revived interest in the territory and then purchased North Borneo from Dent in 1881.

 North Borneo could technically be considered an Austrian colony for one reason.
 Baron von Overbeck, though German, was the Austro-Hungarian consul in Hong Kong, so control of Borneo under an Austrian citizen would define it as a possession of Austria-Hungary.